djheery/data-modelling-and-analytics-msc/week-1/reading/Database-Systems/9-Advantages-and-Disadvantages-of-dbms.md

 ### Improved Data Accessibility and Responsiveness

-- Similar positives to Economy of scale, in that integration allows data to cross departmental boundaries.
+- Similar positives to Sharing data, in that integration allows data to cross departmental boundaries.
 - Many DBMSs provide query languages or report writers that allow sophisticated users to ask ad hoc questions and to obtain the required information almost immediately at their terminal.

 ### Increased Productivity